What We Do

 Ivan is also the co-author of the first version of the National Spatial Planning and Land Use Management Act and the Gauteng and Free State Planning Acts.
 Ivan was furthermore the co–author of the Regulations, Rules and Code of Conduct for the Planning Profession Act.
 Ivan is also involved in the drafting of Planning By-laws for numerous municipalities all over the country.

-Ivan also provides strategic advice to the litigation department in litigation matters relating to the above mentioned advice to land developers and other role players in the land development industry.
+Ivan also attend to the drafting of Court Documents and the provision of strategic advice to the litigation department in litigation matters relating to the above mentioned disciplines if and when a matter proceeds to High Court Litigation.

 Contact person: Nadia Marais